shubhdev79/AnsibleQuickStart/README.md

 # AnsibleQuickStart
+Creation of **3-AWS** EC2 Servers on Terraform(.tf).

 Installation, Creation of Users on Servers, Commands etc.

 # INSTALLING ANSIBLE (MASTER):